ChangwenXu98/TransPolymer/README.md

 OPV: ["Computer-Aided Screening of Conjugated Polymers for Organic Solar Cell: Classification by Random Forest"](https://pubs.acs.org/doi/10.1021/acs.jpclett.8b00635)

 The processed datasets will be made public as soon as the paper is published.

+## Pretrain
+To pretrain TransPolymer, where the configurations and detailed explaination for each variable can be found in `config.yaml`.

 ## Codes